lyzardiar/cocos2d-x/cocos/scripting/README.md

-The naming/structure here is a bit confusing, here are some explanations:
+Here are some plans:

-1. We use embind to bind js and c++ on emscripten: https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html
+1. We are using embind to bind js and c++ on emscripten: https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html
-2. Eventually we will use this style for both js and Lua
+2. Eventually we will use embind for both spidermonkey and Lua, and also cpp for serialization and editor support.
-3. javascript-bindings contains js bindings currently in use on emscripten.
-It is, or will be compatible with js-bindings
+3. emscripten-bindings contains js bindings which are currently used in emscripten.
+It is, as much as possible, compatible with spidermonkey bindings.
-4. js-bindings are actually spidermonkey bindings currently in use on native platform.
-We will ditch it once we can use embind style and javascript-bindings with spidermonkey.
+4. We will ditch spidermonkey js-bindings once we can use embind with spidermonkey.
+(THIS WILL NOT HAPPEN VERY SOON)
-5. lua-bindings will be rewritten in embind style once we get new style work with lua.
-It will remain compatible with orginal lua API.
-(Which is different from the js API)
+5. lua-bindings will be rewritten in embind once we get embind work with lua.
+It will remain compatible with orginal lua API.(THIS WILL NOT HAPPEN VERY SOON)

-The benefit of this new structure is that we can write binding code fairly easily if you look in the javascript-bindings.
+The benefit of this approach is that we can write binding code fairly easily if you look in the emscripten-bindings.
 Lua bindings and js bindings can share same binding code.
-(They will not as they have different API, but new features might).
+(They are not as they have different exposed API, but new features might).
 We don't need bindings-generator anymore at that point of time as well as the tolua and tojs folders under tools.